Hello friends, today I have DIY Easter basket liner ideas (with a pattern) to inspire you to create something special this holiday.

 To create the drawstring casing, fold one more time 3/4 inch.
 Press.

 3 Next, topstitch the double-fold vertical hems on both sides.

 Topstitch the bottom of the casing on each side panel from end to end, catching the double-folded hem.

 But remember to leave both ends of the casings open so you can feed the drawstring through.

 4 With the right side together, sew the side panels together at each end, starting at the bottom of the rolled hems.

 5 Sew a longer length, gathering stitch around the entire bottom of the side panels, 1/4 inch from the raw edge.

-With right sides together pin the round bottom fabric piece onto the side panels, easing and adjusting the gathers as you go.
+With the right sides together, pin the round bottom fabric piece onto the side panels, easing and adjusting the gathers as you go.